 Yale University Policy Statements

-University policy is committed to affirmative action under law in employment of women, minority group members, individuals with disabilities, and covered veterans.
+University policy is committed to affirmative action under law in employment of women, minority group members, individuals with disabilities, special disabled veterans, veterans of the Vietnam era, and other covered veterans.

-Statement on security
+Statement on Security

 In accordance with federal law, the University prepares an annual report on participation rates, financial support, and other information regarding men’s and women’s intercollegiate athletic programs.
-Upon request to the Director of Athletics, PO Box 208216, New Haven CT 06520-8216, 203.432.1414, the University will provide its annual report to any student or prospective student.
+Upon request to the Director of Athletics, PO Box 208216, New Haven CT 06520-8216, 203-432-1414, the University will provide its annual report to any student or prospective student.
 The Equity in Athletics Disclosure Act (EADA) report is also available online at http://ope.ed.gov/athletics.